denizenslab/denizenslab.github.io/_team/4anuja.md

       icon: fas fa-graduation-cap
 # things that go in the expanded view
 title: "Anuja Negi"
-subtitle: "PhD Student"
+subtitle: "Wissenschaftlicher Mitarbeiter"
 ---
 Room: MAR 5.061 <br>
 Email: anuja.negi@tu-berlin.de <br>
 Office hours: on appointment <br>

 <!-- <p style="text-align: left"> -->
-Anuja Negi is a doctoral candidate curious about how the brain represents data.
+Anuja Negi is curious about how the brain represents data.
 Her current research focuses on language comprehension and learning, bridging neuroscience and AI—using one to better understand and improve the other.

 Beyond research, she is passionate about science communication and outreach.
 She is currently organizing SoapBox Science Berlin and the German Neuroscience Olympiad.
 When not behind a screen, she enjoys painting, playing basketball, and attempting to learn a musical instrument (with varying degrees of success!).